+Dealing with garbage on a boat is nobody’s cruising dream.
 It’s not pretty.
-It’s not part of the dream.
-It’s garbage — and by “garbage,” I’m talking about food scraps, not just general trash.
+In fact, it stinks.
+And by “garbage,” I’m talking about food scraps, not just general trash.

 So what do you do with garbage on a boat when you’re on a short trip, charter or coastal cruising?
 (Ocean passages, where you may be at sea or a month or more, will require some different techniques.)